deepraj1729/DeepML/README.md

-# Gates-using-Neural-Nets-and-Perceptrons
-A Simple model to implement Gates using :
+# It is a Neural Network designed framework from scratch in python (incomplete)

+Contains modules supporting models like:

+1. Perceptrons

+2. Deep Neural Network (work in progress)

-1. Multi-layered Neural Networks
+3. Convolutional Neural Networks (work in progress)

-2. Linear Threshold gates (Perceptron)

 Required Modules:

- 1. tensorflow(CPU or GPU)
+ 1. numpy

- 2. keras(CPU or GPU)
+ 2. matplotlib

- 3. sklearn

- 4. numpy

- 5. pandas
+ 3. pandas